-The SIDF basis of this work has been established previously: Taylor [1] outlined the motivation for using a modern1 SIDF approach for control system design and established a systematic plan of attack, and both Taylor and Strobel [2, 3] and Taylor and O'Donnell [4] presented several implementations of these concepts.
-More specifically, this modern SIDF approach was first applied in [2], where a linear PID (proportional-integralderivative) compensator in series with a single static nonlinearity was designed, and it was subsequently extended to the design of a fully nonlinear PID compensator, i.e., a PID controller with a nonlinearity in each of the three channels [3].
-Then the extension to independent rate-feedback and PI forward-path compensation was realized [4], and finally the use of the SIDF approach for control of nonlinear electro-mechanical systems with flexible members was accomplished [7], by combining an SIDF-based inner-loop controller (to take care of drive-train nonlinearities) with an outer-loop linear controller (to deal with the flexible modes).
+The SIDF basis of this work has been established previously: Taylor [2] outlined the motivation for using a modern SIDF approach for control system design and established a systematic plan of attack, and both Taylor and Strobel [5, 6] and Taylor and O'Donnell [7] presented several implementations of these concepts.
+More specifically, this modern SIDF approach was first applied in [5], where a linear PID (proportional-integralderivative) compensator in series with a single static nonlinearity was designed, and it was subsequently extended to the design of a fully nonlinear PID compensator, i.e., a PID controller with a nonlinearity in each of the three channels [6].
+Then the extension to independent rate-feedback and PI forward-path compensation was realized [7], and finally the use of the SIDF approach for control of nonlinear electro-mechanical systems with flexible members was accomplished [8], by combining an SIDF-based inner-loop controller (to take care of drive-train nonlinearities) with an outer-loop linear controller (to deal with the flexible modes).
 In every case, it was shown that the resulting nonlinear control scheme is capable of reducing amplitude sensitivity and even correcting instabilities in nonlinear control systems without unnecessarily sacrificing performance.

 All of these techniques use a set of SIDF models of the nonlinear plant as the basis for nonlinear compensator synthesis.
-SIDF models are used because they provide an excellent characterization of the major nonlinear effect with which we are concerned: the sensitivity of the nonlinear plant's input/output (I/O) behavior to the amplitude of the input signal; this issue has been discussed in detail in [1, 2, 8, 9].
-In summary, given an input in the form $u(t) = a\cos(\omega t)$ the I/O model is of the form where higher harmonics are neglected in this representation.
-Generally we consider a set of SIDF models; corresponding to an amplitude set $\{a_i\}$ these are denoted $\{G(j\omega, a_i)\} = \{G_i\}$.
+SIDF models are used because they provide an excellent characterization of the major nonlinear effect with which we are concerned: the sensitivity of the non-linear plant's input/output (I/O) behavior to the amplitude of the input signal; this issue has been discussed in detail in [2, 5, 9, 10].
+In summary, given an input in the form $u(t) = a \cos(\omega t)$ the I/O model is of the form where higher harmonics are neglected in this representation of the plant output y(t).
+Generally we consider a set of SIDF models; corresponding to an amplitude set $\{a_i\}$ these are denoted $\{G(j\omega, a_i)\} = \{G_i\}$ .